35 Best Secrets for Losing Weight Fast

 Eat With Your Non-Dominant Hand

 It sounds silly, but switching which hand you eat with can save you calories, and help boost weight loss.
-“It takes 15 minutes for your brain to realize that you’re full,” celebrity personal trainer Jay Cardiolleo told us in our article 40 Weight Loss Tips for Over 40.
+“It takes 15 minutes for your brain to realize that you’re full,” celebrity personal trainer Jay Cardiello told us in our article 40 Weight Loss Tips for Over 40.
 “To give your mind time to catch up to your mouth, simply switch your fork to non-dominate hand.
 It may be frustrating, but it’s a simple and unnoticeable way to curb overeating and lose weight.”